php-dev-br/laravel-doc-pt-br/horizon.md

             ],
         ],
     ],

-The `autoScalingStrategy` configuration value determines if Horizon will assign more worker processes to queues based on the total amount of time it will take to clear the queue (`time` strategy) or by the total number of jobs on the queue (`size` strategy).

 The `balanceMaxShift` and `balanceCooldown` configuration values determine how quickly Horizon will scale to meet worker demand.
 In the example above, a